 STEP #1: Prepare ahead of time

-For instance, there will be some months when you need to pay more on childcare, utilities, or tuition.
+For instance, there will be some months when we have five weeks instead of for, so you need to pay more on childcare, utilities, tuition, or food.
 Adjust your budget accordingly.

 Estimated Income vs. Expenses